JESUS CHRIST DID NOT TEACH HELL

 I do not speak concerning all of you.
 I know whom I have chosen; but that the Scripture may be fulfilled, 'He who eats bread with Me has lifted up his heel against Me'.

-These verses refer to Judas.
-It was written in the Old Testament that Judas would betray Jesus (Psalm 41:9).
+These verses refer to Judas, and Jesus Christ is quoting the Old Testament scripture Psalm 4:9 when He says, 'He who eats bread with Me has lifted up his heel against Me'.
 It may be hard for us to understand that Judas was chosen right from the foundation of the world to betray Jesus.
 Think about it, if Judas had not betrayed Jesus, then we would not have a Saviour.
 However, Judas is not lost forever because he, like all unbelievers, will have to face God’s judgement in the Lake of Fire before they are reconciled to God.

 What about the 'unpardonable sin'?